A World of Sapiens

 - Any case where people interact with technology that would be enhanced or improved if the technology could understand and anticipate human wants, needs and desires through conversation and comprehension.

 Factors driving changes in the healthcare industry include insurance, professional liability, increased specialization, technology, consolidation and government regulation.
 The client-provider relationship has become less personal with all parties spending more time filling out forms or other data entry, while time for in-depth diagnosis, treatment, after care follow-up, monitoring and maintenance is increasingly precious.

 Sapiens offer game changing possibilities for healthcare.
 Read more about healthcare use cases.

 The Internet of Things

 The IoT connects systems, appliances, vehicles, anything with electronics, software, sensors, or actuators.
 The connectivity which enables these things to exchange data creates opportunities for efficiency improvements, economic benefits, and reduced human exertions.

 However, these benefits can only be realized if the proliferating volumes of data and commands required to manage these devices can be intelligently and autonomously managed.
-MK can tame the IoT, making human control of the digital connected world magically easy.
+Sapiens can tame the IoT, making human control of the digital connected world magically easy.
 Use case.

 CKM for Industrial Automation